 This is a single storey building on 3 levels that align with the slope of the land.
 Room spaces have flexibility and openness, and living areas open to the outdoors.
 The design utilises sustainability features including north orientation, thermal mass, solar hot water and rain harvesting.
 It has a high level bushfire resistance.

-This is a major renovation and extension of Victorian era house in North Fitzroy, about to begin construction.
-To achieve this modern 3 bedroom family home required considerable effort in the early design stages due to difficult planning issues that included heritage, overlooking and overshadowing, sustainability, as well as a desire for lots of light, ventilation and winter sunshine.
+This is a major renovation and extension of Victorian era house in North Fitzroy.
+The design for this modern 3 bedroom family home required considerable effort due to difficult planning issues that included heritage, overlooking and overshadowing, sustainability, as well as a desire for lots of light, ventilation and winter sunshine.

 We wanted a modern functional design, but sympathetic to the heritage character of the area.
 As the site was associated with the adjoining heritage home, the town houses were designed to reflect the heritage character of late 18th century outbuildings, using red brick and corrugated steel.
 Living areas which are orientated to a large, north facing balcony.